-- Athletes must be affected by at least one of the Impairments listed in the first column of the table below; and - The Impairment must result directly from a health condition (e.g. trauma, disease, dysgenesis), and must be documented by medical records.
+- Athletes must be affected by at least one of the Impairments listed in the first column of the table below; and - The Impairment must result directly from a health condition (e.g. trauma, disease, dysgenesis), and must be documented by medical records. - The impairment must be permanent - The impairment must be stable

 Eligible Impairment types.
-In order to compete in British Para-Swimming an Athlete must be affected by at least one of the 10 Impairment types listed in the first column of this table.
+In order to compete in British Para- Swimming an Athlete must be affected by at least one of the 10 Impairment types listed in the first column of this table.